sunflower-land/sunflower-land/README.md

 This repo includes the front-end game in which users can play and interact with the game on the Polygon Network and off chain data.

 Looking to help out?
-Read our contributing docs - https://github.com/sunflower-land/sunflower-land/blob/main/docs/CONTRIBUTING.md
+Read our [contributing docs](https://github.com/sunflower-land/sunflower-land/blob/main/docs/CONTRIBUTING.md)

-By contributing you agree to our terms and services - https://docs.sunflower-land.com/support/terms-of-service
+By contributing you agree to our [terms and services](https://docs.sunflower-land.com/support/terms-of-service)

 # Website | Official Links